Magnus1X/Simon_game/README.md

 # Simon_game
-It is a game of Single Player .
+It is a game of Single Player.
+It is created using html,css and javascript.